aim97/Computer-security/Ch11/readme.md

 A function that extracts the fingerprint of a given input sequence usually a file.
 or in other words for a given input sequence x, a hash function should generate an output h , called a digest, that is "unique" to x.

+hash function can either be dedicated hash functions or Made out of Block Ciphers.
 ## Requirements of Hash Function
 A hash function must satisfy some properties.
 1. The input can have any length.